 Bravely Default: The majority of women in Florem, because of Petal Hue, a bright blue hair dye.
 Becomes plot-important when it's revealed that the dye is poisonous (which is why the women have become so shallow in recent years), and part of a multi-step plan to topple Crystal Orthodoxy in their nation.

 The trope is taken in a more literal form by the aforementioned women; it is in their general opinion that one of the hallmarks of true beauty is the exotic hair colour Petal Hue offers.

-The Mii avatars you can make on variousNintendoplatforms cannot have unnatural hair colors.
-In Tomodachi Life, however, you can obtain a hair-color spray item that allows you to give a Mii non-natural hair colors.
-Unfortunately, if you then give that Mii a bath, they will lose that color and their hair will revert back to its natural color.
+In Tomodachi Life, you can obtain a hair-color spray item that allows you to give a Mii non-natural hair colors.
+Unfortunately, if you then give that Mii a bath, he will lose that color and his hair will revert to its natural color.